rabbirahat/sliding-window-protocol-simulation/README.md

 1. **Client**:
     - Sends frames in a window-based batch.
-    - Waits for acknowledgment from the server.
+    - Waits for acknowledgement from the server.
-    - Retransmits frames if an acknowledgment is not received.
+    - Retransmits frames if an acknowledgement is not received.

 2. **Server**:
     - Receives frames and checks if they are in the correct sequence.